kant/qs-zw/review-comments.md

 ## Reviewer 2:

 > I disagree with the definition of planetary waves given on line 60.
-You can have waves of WN7 or 8 extending along a full latitudinal circle and those are not planetary waves
+You can have waves of WN7 or 8 extending along a full latitudinal circle and those are not planetary waves (see e.g. Krishnamurti, T. N., M. Tewari, D. R. Chakraborty, J. Marengo, P. L. S. Dias, and P. Satyamurty, 1999: Downstream amplification: A possible precursor to major freeze events over southeastern Brazil.
+Weather and Forecasting, 14, 242-270.)
+It is more standard to define planetary waves based on their WN (e.g., WN1-3)

+Added clarification in text.

 > Also I am not familiar with the term zonal waves for planetary waves in the "instantaneous" and would suggest to use a different name.
 How about climatological planetary wave and just planetary waves?
 And finally why are the waves referred to as quasi-stationary and not stationary?

 Although we agree that the naminc conventions are not ideal, both "zonal waves" and "quasi-stationary waves" are terms used in the citing literature (see for example Raphael 2004) and we don't want to invent new nomenclature.
 We aded a clarification.

+> 3) The plain language summary is still quite complex and could be simplified further.
+Maybe also say here why what you are doing is relevant at some stage for forecasting maybe or process understanding

+Plain Language Summary is not required for Atmospheric Sciences Letters.
+Changed to a short abstract.

 >  L21 it is unclear what is meant exactly by the strength of the mid-latitude circulation